maieryo/maieryo.github.io/_pages/coffee.md

   height="650">
 </iframe>

-For some interested in starting coffee life, I recommend starting with so-called <b>single origin coffee</b>, which refers to <u>coffee that comes from one specific geographic location including (in my opinion) a country, a region, or even a single farm or estate.
+For some interested in starting coffee life, I recommend starting with so-called <b>single origin coffee</b>, which refers to <u>coffee that comes from one specific geographic location including (in my opinion) a country, a region, or even a single farm or estate</u>.
 Single origin coffee is characterized with the following two characteristics:

 -  Traceability: You know exactly where your coffee comes from (e.g., Longboard Misty Mountain Farm in Boquete, Panama).
 -  Distinct flavor profiles: The taste reflects the <i>terroir</i>, climate, and altitude all influence the cup.